Macron names EU's Brexit negotiator Michel Barnier as France’s new prime minister

 Le Pen, on the other hand, indicated that she's willing to give Barnier a chance but said her National Rally party won't take part in his government because the new prime minister “does not share our ideas.”

-She says the 2025 budget will be a priority for Barnier's government; it faces a tight deadline to deliver one.
+She said the 2025 budget will be a priority for Barnier's government: it faces a tight deadline to deliver one.
 France is also under pressure from the European Union to get its finances in order, with Brussels having rebuked Paris for running up excessive debt.

 “Barnier is a man respectful of other political forces," Le Pen said.
 “It’s important because compromises will have to be reached, considering the state of France’s budget.”